I think Drop Point is more versatile than a Clip Point

 1. Is clip point or drop point better?

-Both blades are good and they can be used for different purposes.
-Drop point is an all-rounder knife which is suitable for EDC, hunting, camping, survival or any demanding tasks whereas the clip point can be used for detailed work that requires delicate cuts.
+Both blades are good and they can be used for specific purposes.
+Drop points is an all-rounder knife which is suitable for EDC, hunting, camping, survival or any demanding tasks whereas the clip point can be used for detailed work that requires delicate cuts.

 2. Are clip point knives good for stabbing?

 Yes.
-It is a good choice for stabbing due to its sharp edge and thin tip.
+It is a good choice for stabbing due to its sharp edge and the narrow tip.

-5. What is a clip point blade good for?
+3. What is a clip point knife good for?

-It is suitable for controlled slicing, piercing and precise cutting due to its sharp point.
+It is an excellent blade for EDC but it specializes in self-defense and penetrating through anything due to its sharp point.

 Related posts